by-covid/gtn/docs/workflow-run-ro-crate/index.md

 }
 ```

+Note how the crate has a `mainEntity` that points to the workflow (`head_tail.sh`).
+This is in conformance with the [Workflow RO-Crate](https://w3id.org/workflowhub/workflow-ro-crate/1.0) profile.
+In addition to Workflow RO-Crate, Workflow Run Crates also conform to the [Process Run Crate](https://w3id.org/ro/wfrun/process) profile and to the [Workflow Run Crate](https://w3id.org/ro/wfrun/workflow) profile itself, as you can see from the `conformsTo` entries.

 One of the main additions with respect to Process Run Crate is the representation of parameter "slots" (which can take different values according to the specific run) via `FormalParameter`.
+In this case we have three input parameters:

+ * `#input_file-param`, corresponding to the input file
+ * `#head_lines-param`, corresponding to the number of lines to select with the `head` program
+ * `#tail_lines-param`, corresponding to the number of lines to select with the `tail` program

+The `#runHeadTail` action has three `object` entries, which represent the actual values used for the parameters in this specific run.
+The first item is the `lines.txt` file, while the other two are represented via [PropertyValue](https://schema.org/PropertyValue) instances, where the `value` property provides the values taken by the parameters.
+Crucially, the `exampleOfWork` property connects each parameter value to the corresponding `FormalParameter`.
+Similarly, the `chunk.txt` file matches the output parameter `#output_file-param`.

-An example of a Workflow Run Crate for a Galaxy workflow is available at [https://doi.org/10.5281/zenodo.7785860](https://doi.org/10.5281/zenodo.7785860)
+An example of a Workflow Run Crate for a Galaxy workflow is available at [https://doi.org/10.5281/zenodo.7785860](https://doi.org/10.5281/zenodo.7785860).

+You can export a Galaxy workflow invocation as a Workflow Run Crate by following [this tutorial](https://by-covid.github.io/gtn/ro-crate-in-galaxy/).

 ## Provenance Run Crate